arnab2001/CSS-Module-Transformer/README.md

-# CSS Module Transformer -NPM Package
+# Buildtime CSS Module Transformer

 Babel CSS Module Transformer is a Babel plugin designed to automatically transform classnames in JSX attributes to use CSS modules.
 This plugin replaces className="example" with className={styles.example} for static classnames and className={dynamicClassName} with className={styles[dynamicClassName]} for dynamic classnames.